Waterfall Way NSW Itinerary

 We only had two meals out as we were self-catering much of the time to stay on budget, however, we treated ourselves to at least one meal in each town to help support the locals.

 • Goldfish Bowl Bakery Cafe – We had a delicious breakfast here – a standard menu but very well executed.
-The bread was particularly good.
+The sourdough was particularly good.

 Where to stay in Armidale

-Tattersalls Hotel Armidale – It’s hard to beat the Tattersalls for a special occasion stay.
+Tattersalls Hotel Armidale – If you want a proper splurge night, the Tattersalls is the obvious choice in Armidale.
 The art deco-styled design is very well done and the rooms are spacious.
 Located in the centre of town, you can easily explore on foot and give yourself a brief break from being behind the wheel.

 Armidale Showground – The closest site to town for RVs and caravans, the showground offers necessary facilities with power and water for $25 a night.
 We chose to stay here based on the location alone, but the manager was friendly – full of local insight on walks and drives we should try to include.
 There was plenty of space, and the sunset view over the trees was a pleasant surprise.